Exabyte-io/documentation/docs/index.md

 # Welcome!

 Welcome to our documentation repository.
 We aim to provide all necessary information for you to be able to use our platform here.
-In case you find that something is missing of you are still puzzled after reading this documentation, please contact <a href="mailto:support@exabyte.io" target="_blank">contact us</a> .
+In case you find that something is missing of you are still puzzled after reading this documentation, please <a href="mailto:support@exabyte.io" target="_blank">contact us</a> .

 ## QuickStart